 Middlesbrough

 § This page gives an overview of the Middlesbrough local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Middlesbrough, on the south bank of the River Tees, has a strong industrial heritage and is recognised for landmarks such as the iconic Transporter Bridge and modern Middlesbrough Institute of Modern Art (MIMA).
 The town centre blends Victorian buildings with contemporary developments, while Albert Park and Stewart Park provide extensive green spaces.
 Nearby, the dramatic industrial skyline of Teesside contrasts with the scenic Cleveland Hills and Roseberry Topping, a distinctive peak to the south.
 Middlesbrough’s position as a riverside town with both industrial and cultural landmarks defines its varied landscape.

-The administrative boundary of Middlesbrough can be viewed on OpenStreetMap: District Boundary of Middlesbrough.
+The administrative boundary of Middlesbrough can also be viewed on OpenStreetMap: District Boundary of Middlesbrough.

 Key Facts about Middlesbrough